nuehm-arno/axolotl-mobian-installer/README.md

 ```
 git clone https://github.com/nuehm-arno/axolotl-mobian-installer
 ```
-Please check the script before use - a restart is recommended - disable "Settings - Power - Automatic Suspend" and execute it on your phone (not via ssh) with
+Please check the script before use - a restart is recommended - disable "Settings - Power - Automatic Suspend" and execute it on your phone (not via ssh) as user, not root, with
 ```
 sh axolotl-mobian-installer_1-5.sh
 ```